iSimangaliso Wetland Park - Our Splendid World Heritage Site

-Lake St. Lucia north to the Mozambican border is host to 460 species of birds, especially in the summer months (October to March).
-The lake is 80 kilometres long and 23 kms at its widest point and is one of the largest international estuaries, with five separate ecosystems.
+The Lake St Lucia is about 80 kms long and 23 kms at its widest point and is one of the largest international estuaries, with five separate ecosystems.
 It is home to more than 800 hippopotami, 1,200 Nile crocodiles and over one hundred fish eagles.
+Elephants and Rhinoceros are often found in the plains and forested areas around the lake.

 Turtle Egg Laying